Our evidence-based framework

-ACT is one of the most research-backed mental health interventions out there, with over 1,000 randomized controlled trials supporting its ability to build psychological flexibility.
+All our programs are rooted in Acceptance and Commitment Training (ACT) – one of the most research-backed mental health frameworks out there, with over 1,000 randomized controlled trials supporting its ability to build psychological flexibility.
 The approach helps alleviate mental illness, prevent its onset, and promote positive mental health.

 The power of ACT